Non-linear feature engineering for Linear Regression

 Tip

-np.random.RandomState allows to create a random number generator which can be later used to get deterministic results.
+np.random.RandomState allows creating a random number generator which can be later used to get deterministic results.

 To ease the plotting, we create a pandas dataframe containing the data and target: